URL Module - Inserting a Link to a Web Resource

 Note: The toggle moves to the right, indicating that course editing is now on.

-3. In the drop-down menu that appears, click on the Add an activity or resource link.
+3. In the drop-down menu that appears, click on the Activity or resource link.

 4. Select the URL icon.